 Upgrade classic workspaces to the new workspaces in Power BI

-This article explains how to upgrade a classic workspace to the new workspace experience.
+This article explains how to upgrade, or migrate, a classic workspace to the new workspace experience.
 You can upgrade any classic workspace.
 The new workspaces have more granular workspace roles so you can better manage access to content.
-You have more flexibility managing upgraded workspaces because they're more loosely connected to their original Office 365 group.
+You also have more flexibility managing upgraded workspaces because they're more loosely connected to their original Microsoft 365 group.
 Learn about the new workspace experience.

 Workspace upgrade is available as a Public Preview.